Allebale/Gamepass-Shortcuts/README.md

 # Gamepass Shortcuts
 Links to use for game launchers like Launchbox or Kodi

-Xbox App: Working.
+Xbox App & xCloud: Working.

 EA Play: Not working atm, but there are dummy shortcuts.
 (Overwrite the shortcuts)

-Cloud: Im working on it.

 There are currently 374 PC games (with some being collections) & 51 cloud "exclusives".